tjohnson314/sql-docs/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity.md

 $tenantId = "<tenantId>"        # Your tenant ID
 $MSIName = "<managedIdentity>"; # Name of your managed identity

-# Log in as a user with the "Global Administrator" or "Privileged Role Administrator" role
+# Log in as a user with the "Privileged Role Administrator" role
 Connect-MgGraph -TenantId $tenantId -Scopes "AppRoleAssignment.ReadWrite.All,Application.Read.All"

 # Search for Microsoft Graph